va1labh/va1labh.github.io/content/posts/CANMsg_Mux.md

 This approach is **highly scalable**.
 If you need to add a sixth parameter, you only need to add `int16_t param6;` to the struct and update the bounds check (`param_index <= 6`).
 The core pointer logic remains the same. ✅

-## Important Considerations
+***

+### **Important Considerations**
-### Memory Alignment and Structure Padding
+#### **Memory Alignment and Structure Padding**
 C compilers often add hidden "padding" bytes between structure members to ensure that each member is aligned to an address boundary that is optimal for the processor architecture (e.g., 4-byte boundaries for a 32-bit integer).

-⚠️ If you don't account for this, your pointer arithmetic could lead to a **hard-to-debug memory access error**.
+If you don't account for this, your pointer arithmetic could lead to a **hard-to-debug memory access error**.
 To ensure your structure members are laid out contiguously without any padding, you can use a compiler-specific directive, such as:

 ```c